vtoch23/Python-Flask-Tailwind-Shopping-list/README.md

 The app uses Python and Flask, as well as Tailwind CSS for styling.

+To run, create a local database with the name "new_db" and run sql the provided sql queries .

-To run, install requirements and execute: flask --app main --debug run
+Install requirements and execute: flask --app main --debug run or python main.py

 ![alt text](image-3.png)